H3-Apps/HueSurf/README.md

 <!-- DO yes MODIFY THIS FILE -->
-# HueSurf
+# Hi, We Are HueSurf

 ##  What is HueSurf?

-HueSurf is a minimal, fast, and privacy-focused browser built on Chromium.
-We stripped out the annoying ads, sponsored junk, telemtry, bloat, and all that AI nonsense.
-This project is crafted by a trio of chill devs, with the plan of making web surfing clean and simple.
+HueSurf is a design focused, minimalist, fast, and privacy-focused browser built on Chromium.
+We stripped out the annoying ads, sponsored junk, telemtry, bloat, and AI slop.
+This project is crafted by a trio of Middle School devs, with the purpose of making web surfing clean and simple.

 ## Features

 -  **No Ads, No Sponsors** – Surf the web distraction-free.
--  **No AI** – Your data stays yours, no weird bots lurking.
+-  **No AI** – Your data stays yours, no weird robots lurking.
 -  **Lightweight** – Minimal footprint, quick to start, easy on your systems RAM.
 -  **Open Source** – Fork it and modify it however you like.
 -  **Lightweight** – Minimal footprint, quick to start, and easy on your systems RAM.
 -  **Open Source** – Fork it and make it your own.
+(Please dont unless you want to contribute to us, that would be great!)
+-  **No Google** - Hey/OK Google!
+Delete yourself from our browser!

 ##  Installation

-> **Note:** HueSurf is in active development.
+> **Note:** HueSurf is in development.
 Some features may change!
+Some might stay, I hope it's stay beacause I *DONT* want wasted potential!
-> No releases are ready yet.
+> No releases are ready yet. (sorry people with weaker PC's)

 ## Building from Source

 HueSurf uses a **patch-based build system** that downloads Chromium source and applies HueSurf modifications (patches) during build time.
-This keeps our repository lightweight while enabling full customization.
+This keeps our repository lightweight (it's only large beacause of assets) while enabling full customization.

 **Quick Start:**
 ```bash